rhodgeson/Mischief/README.md

 # Mischief

 2D platformer video game in progress for Video Game Design class.
-I am acting as project lead, delegating tasks, managing productivity, and planning gameplay and mechanics according to timeline.
-I take no credit for any of the art - all were sourced from third parties, but the animations were created by me in unity.
+I acted as project lead, delegating tasks, managing productivity, and planning gameplay and mechanics according to timeline.
+I take no credit for any of the art - all were sourced from third parties, but the animations were created by me in unity using those premade assets.

 All Scripts, Scenes, and Prefabs listed are ones that I have mostly or completely worked on myself.